-No matter where you live, you’re living through a pandemic.
-As Covid-19 continues to spread, you’ve probably been spending a lot more time at home.
-This could be the perfect opportunity to deep clean your home, finish some projects from your to-do list, or really invest in your garden.
-This is also a great time to pull out your sewing machine and make yourself a face mask.
+Looking to create a homemade face mask?
+If you have been spending more time at home, this could be the perfect opportunity to deep clean your home, finish some projects from your to-do list, or really invest in your garden.
+This is also a great time to pull out your sewing machine and make yourself a DIY face mask.
 This way, when you do need to go out to buy groceries or get some fresh air, you can give yourself an extra layer of protection.

 Here are a few tips on how to get the best use out of a do-it-yourself face mask, followed by five tutorials on how to make your own face mask.
 I’ve included several options, including two that don’t require any sewing and can be made with material you already have at home.